detnsw-sydtech/Django-Reference-Architecture-Theme-Park/notebooks/themepark_workbook.md

 Why is Codespaces useful for classroom projects?

-How does Flask separate logic (app.py) from presentation (templates/)?
+How does Django separate logic (app.py) from presentation (templates/)?

 What are the benefits of pinned versions in requirements.txt?